simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 The leaves of the herb Ava Duti are said "to soften" stones, just as do the "snow-frogs"* in the Himalayas.
 Therefore if upon a stone you see the print of an elk's foot or the paw of an animal, it seems they have eaten or touched this wondrous herb.
 Turning again to legends: near Phalut on the road to Kinchenjunga grows a precious plant, the black aconite.
 Its flower lights

-\* "Snow-frogs"---a legen which attributes to snow-frogs the ability to soften stones.
+\* "Snow-frogs"---a legend which attributes to snow-frogs the ability to soften stones.

 <a id="60">**60 ALTAI-HIMALAYA**</a>